RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 worker-2.prt8x.dynamic.opentlc.com   Ready    worker   75m    v1.18.3+47c0e71
 ~~~

-Now we can go ahead and create the assests for this local-storage configuration using the local-storage.yaml we created above.
+Now we can go ahead and create the assets for this local-storage configuration using the local-storage.yaml we created above.

 ~~~bash
 [lab-user@provision ~]$ oc create -f ~/local-storage.yaml
 localvolume.local.storage.openshift.io/local-block created
 ~~~

-If we jump over to the provisioning node and execute an oc get pods command on the namespace of local-storage we will see containers being created in relationship to the assets from our local-storage.yaml file:
+If we execute an `oc get pods` command on the namespace of `local-storage` we will see containers being created in relationship to the assets from our local-storage.yaml file:

 ~~~bash
 [lab-user@provision ~]$ oc -n local-storage get pods